Woodend (Qld)

 Population growth drivers in Woodend are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, Woodend's population is estimated at around 1,518.
-This reflects an increase of 35 people since the 2021 Census, which reported a population of 1,483.
-The change was inferred from AreaSearch's estimate of 1,516 residents following examination of ABS' latest ERP data release in June 2024 and validation of two new addresses since the Census date.
-This level of population equates to a density ratio of 1,167 persons per square kilometer.
-Population growth was primarily driven by overseas migration contributing approximately 76% of overall population gains during recent periods.
+Based on AreaSearch's analysis of ABS population updates and new addresses validated by them, the suburb of Woodend (Qld) had an estimated population of around 1,518 as of February 2026.
+This figure represents an increase of 35 people from the 2021 Census total of 1,483, reflecting a growth rate of approximately 2.4%.
+The estimate is inferred from AreaSearch's resident population count of 1,516, which was derived from examining the latest ERP data release by the ABS in June 2024 and validating two additional new addresses since the Census date.
+This results in a population density ratio of about 1,167 persons per square kilometer, which is relatively consistent with averages observed across other locations assessed by AreaSearch.
+The primary driver for this population growth was overseas migration, contributing approximately 76.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population